ColoredCow/resources/react/README.md

 # React

 This document covers the resources needed to learn react.
-They are designed in a way that a newcomer can easily know where to look for resources and links
+They are designed in a way that a newcomer can easily know where to look for resources and links.

 ## Prerequisites